maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 10 example smileys for each of the following phenotypes were downloaded: 'blink', 'happy', or 'sunglasses'.
 After resizing each smiley to 32x32 pixels, they were placed at random positions on a noisy background image (60x100 pixels):
 ![alt text](https://github.com/maikherbig/AIDeveloper/blob/master/art/Smiley_Blink_Examples_Gray.png "Smiley blink example images")
-Finally, the images were written to a .rtdc file.
+Finally, the images were written to an .rtdc file.
 For details please see Create_rtdc_gray.py which is contained in [Smileys_Data.zip](https://github.com/maikherbig/AIDeveloper/blob/master/Tutorial%20Deploy%20to%20OpenCV%20dnn/Smileys_Data.zip).